Presterity/bookmarks/server/bookmarks/api/README.md

 ## API versioning

-The API URIs will include a version in the form of yymm.
+The API URIs will include a version in the form of `<yymm>`.
 This is concise, human friendly, and continuously increasing.
 If we ever really mess up and need to make two backwards incompatible changes to an API in the same month, we can just fudge it by jumping forward a month.
 The initial version of the API is 1702.